Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 The Diamond Archery Infinite Edge is the hobby archer’s best friend.
 Diamond Archery named its Infinity Edge perfectly because there are infinite amounts of versatility.
 One of the great features about this bow is the fact that it has an extended draw for those individuals that have a longer draw.

 Specs: The draw length is 13″ to 30″.
 The let off is 75% and the speed is 310 feet per second.
 The axle to axle measurement is 31″.
 The draw weight is 5 to 70Ibs divided in 3 setting ranger.
 Range A goes from 5-30lbs, Range B is 31-50lbs.
 Range C is for over 50lbs.This versatile bow is a great buy because is have a good variety of features that would be found on the higher priced variety of compound bows.
-The price range on this bow is from $300 to $400.
+The price on this bow is in the low-mid range.

 - Very versatile for the money

 - No expensive accessories needed